PAPUA NEW GUINEA

 country where so little has changed over centuries.

-A new day dawns after an overnight passage, and from the Galley, the aroma of freshly baked croissants fills the yacht, luring you up to embrace the day and make your way outside taking in all the beauty that surrounds you in this new location.
-Sipping on your morning coffee, enjoying stillness and solitude while the waves gently lap against the boat as we sit at anchor.
-Starting your day at your chosen pace, Chef Jo will put on a full breakfast spread, fueling you for your adventures while you discuss activities your Captain has helped you all plan out for the day.
+A new day dawns after an overnight passage, and from the Galley, the aroma of freshly baked croissants fills the yacht, luring you up to embrace the day and make your way outside taking in all the natural beauty and sound that surround you in this new location.
+Sipping on your morning coffee, served by one of your friendly Stewardesses, enjoy the stillness and solitude while the waves gently lap against the boat as we sit at anchor.
+Starting your day at your chosen pace, Chef Jo will put on a full breakfast spread, fuelling you for your adventures while you discuss activities Captain Martin has helped you all plan out for the day.

 We can arrange private tours with a local guide in an area of your choice as they will bridge the culture gap and to allow for a safe and enjoyable experience.
 Feeling active?
-Let’s go on a guided hike and seek out a secret waterfall.
+Let’s go on a guided hike and seek out a secret waterfall and Skull Caves.

 Fishing is always an option on MY Spirit so why not throw a line out and try your luck.
+If it something more relaxing you are after our Hydraulic platform can be lowered to ocean level and you can fish away to your hearts content, relaxing in the ambiance that Spirit does so well.
 If you bring in a catch, Chef Jo will be happy to cook it for you.

-On our trips to PNG, some of our favourite places to take guests include Madang, Kavieng Province, Kimbe Bay, Rabaul, Tufi, Milne Bay, Conflict Group and Louisiade Archipelago CAPT- GEOGRAPHIC order of these locations ok or need shuffling?
+On our trips to Papua New Guinea, some of our favourite places to take guests include Madang, Kavieng Province, Kimbe Bay, Rabaul, Tufi, Milne Bay, Conflict Group and Louisiade Archipelago.

-With Milne Bay being one of the closest points to Australia and also having a nearby airport, this is a great location to begin your trip with MY Spirit.
-The Milne Bay province offers excellent snorkeling and diving with gorgeous beaches and scenery.
+With Milne Bay being one of the closest points to Australia and also having a nearby airport, this is a great location to begin your trip on board Super Yacht Spirit.
+The Milne Bay province offers excellent snorkelling and diving with gorgeous beaches and scenery.
 We can start you trip here en-route east, to the pristine Conflict Group Islands and even further to Lousiades.
 As an alternative we could make our way north, toward the equator and explore this beautiful province Tufi, as your final destination.
 The possibilities are endless.

 Tufi has exceptionally clear waters, abundant fish and beautiful corals in its fiord-like rias.
 A Ria is a coastal inlet.
 There are easily accessible wrecks and reefs with drop-offs, hammerhead sharks and moray eels.